update your settings

 In the Hope Valley village of Bradwell, 2...

-Just over 4 miles northeast of Bakewell, this stately 1907-built stone manor house has a magnificent Michelin-starred dining room showcasing a roll-call of British produce (Derbyshire lamb, Yorkshire game, Cornish cr...
+Some 4 miles northeast of Bakewell, this 1907-built manor house has a magnificent Michelin-starred dining room showcasing British produce (Derbyshire lamb, Yorkshire game, Cornish crab…) along with vegetables from it...

-Chefs Eric and Christiana Piedaniel's Modern French cuisine is the toast of in-town restaurants...
+Chefs Eric and Christiana Piedaniel's Modern French cuisine is the toast of the in-town restaurants...

-At the dramatic viewpoint of Monsal Head, you can pause for refreshment at the Monsal Head Hotel (rooms including breakfast from £85), which serves real ales and outstanding Modern British cuisine.
+At the dramatic viewpoint of Monsal Head, you can pause for refreshment at the Monsal Head Hotel, which serves real ales and hearty British cuisine...

-One of the claimants of the Bakewell Pudding, this place has a lovely 1st-floor tearoom with exposed beams that serves light meals and afternoon teas on tiered trays.
+One of those who claims to have invented the Bakewell Pudding, this place has a lovely 1st-floor tearoom with exposed beams that serves light meals and afternoon teas on tiered trays.

 Crispy thin-crust pizzas and fresh pastas such as king prawn, crab, crayfish and calamari linguine are the speciality of Castleton's swish Italian flag-bearer.

-The most popular purveyor of cream teas, opposite the turn-off to the tourist office.
+Castleton's most popular purveyor of cream teas, opposite the turn-off to the tourist office, also has filling sandwiches, pies and jacket potatoes.

-Load up on carbs at this cheerful cafe close to the village school.
+Fuel up on soups, burgers, jacket potatoes, house-speciality vegetarian chilli and cakes at this cheerful cafe close to the village school.

 and receive a